modin-project/modin/docs/getting_started/troubleshooting.rst

     with Pool(5) as p:
         print(p.map(f, [1]))

-Even if this example may work on your machine, we do not recommend similar scenarios.
+Even if this example may work on your machine, we do not recommend it.
-The python multiprocessing will cause conflicts with excessive resource use by launching duplicated Ray clusters on the same machine.
+The Python multiprocessing will cause conflicts with excessive resource use by launching duplicated Ray clusters on the same machine.

 Common errors